-The cumulative amount of unrecognised tax losses of \$29,226 million (2021: \$27,585 million) may be available to offset against future income tax assessments when the Company generates taxable income.
+The cumulative amount of unrecognised tax losses of \$29,568 million (30 June 2022: \$29,226 million) may be available to offset against future income tax assessments when the Company generates taxable income.

-The Company has recognised a deferred tax benefit of \$399 million for the current year.
-This relates to the recognition of previously unrecognised deductible temporary differences as a deferred tax asset to offset a deferred tax liability created as a result of the movement in the cash flow hedge reserve and cost of hedging reserve, which is recognised directly in the reserves to which it relates (see Note E2).
+The Company has recognised a deferred tax expense of \$10 million for the year ended 30 June 2023 (30 June 2022: deferred tax benefit of \$399 million).
+This relates to the recognition of previously unrecognised deductible temporary differences as a deferred tax asset to offset a deferred tax liability created as a result of the movement in the cash flow hedge reserve and cost of hedging reserve, which is recognised directly in the reserves to which it relates (refer to Note E2).